When searching to find new songs, singers will often look at the lowest and highest notes to see if they fall into a comfortable range.

 your vocal sweet spot

 Think of Bruno Mars vs. John Legend.
-They both compose songs and chose keys to have the tessitura sit where their voice sounds best.
+They both compose songs and choose keys to have the tessitura sit where their voice sounds best.
+Generally, these songs sit in their comfortable singing range.

-While contemporary music does not have the same strict parameters around voice type that classical music does, it is still important to know where your voice works best.
+While contemporary singing and contemporary music do not have the same strict parameters around voice type as classical music, it is still important to know where your voice works best.

-One of the main reasons singers study and practice is to expand this sweet spot and to give themselves a wider range of tessitura choices.
-However, knowing your voice type is still helpful.
+One of the main reasons singers study vocal techniques and practice is to expand this sweet spot and give themselves a wider range of vocal tessitura choices.
+However, knowing your voice type is still helpful when choosing your vocal repertoire.

-This is why it’s handy to identify the notes on the staff and have a basic knowledge of where vocal bridges occur.
-This way,, you’ll analyze music quickly to see where the trouble spots are and if the tessitura is particularly difficult.
+This is why in a piece of music, it's handy to identify the lowest notes to the highest notes on the music staff and have a basic knowledge of where vocal bridges occur in the musical piece.
+This way, you'll analyze music quickly to see where the trouble spots are and if the tessitura is particularly difficult.

 You want to find where most of the notes lie within a song.
 Some songs will have a more balanced, wider tessitura, with the notes being spread more evenly over the range.
 Other songs will be more focused within a small part of the range.